What is inventory accounting?

 Benefits of inventory accounting

 Good inventory accounting helps you save money and make money.
-Here's how:
+Here are the practical benefits for your business:

-• Maximise sales: Avoid stockouts by tracking what's selling and when to reorder.
+- Maximise sales by tracking what's selling and when to reorder, so you avoid stockouts.

-• Negotiate better deals: Identify high-volume products and shop for bulk discounts.
+- Negotiate better deals by identifying high-volume products and shopping for bulk discounts.

-• Understand true margins: Track actual stock costs to see which products are most profitable.
+- Understand true margins by tracking actual stock costs to see which products are most profitable.

-• Plan smarter promotions: Spot seasonal trends and time your marketing accordingly.
+- Plan smarter promotions by spotting seasonal trends and timing your marketing accordingly.

-• Control tax timing: Manage when you order to influence your tax obligations.
+- Control tax timing by managing when you order to influence your tax obligations.

 Inventory accounting also improves your cash flow.
 Rather than tying up money in slow-moving stock, you can keep more cash available for paying down debt or growing your business.